Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 • Manifold assumption: high-dimensional data actually lies on a lower-dimensional manifold, and the relevant variation for labels happens along the manifold.
 Graph-based methods exploit this by defining similarity along the data manifold.

-Key Takeaway: When SSL “works magically,” it’s because one or more of these assumptions are approximately true for your data.
-When SSL fails silently, it’s usually because the unlabeled data violates the cluster or manifold assumption — for example, your unlabeled set contains classes that don’t exist in your labeled set, or a different sensor/population.
+Key Takeaway: When SSL produces strong gains, it is generally because one or more of these assumptions hold approximately for the data.
+When SSL fails silently, the typical cause is that the unlabelled data violates the cluster or manifold assumption: for example, the unlabelled set contains classes absent from the labelled set, or originates from a different sensor or population.

 Classical Semi-Supervised Methods

-Before deep learning, researchers developed a rich set of semi-supervised algorithms.
-Many are still useful, and their ideas recur in modern deep methods.
+Before deep learning, researchers developed a substantial body of semi-supervised algorithms.
+Many remain useful, and their ideas recur in modern deep methods.

-The oldest idea, going back to Scudder in 1965 and popularized for deep learning by Dong-Hyun Lee in 2013.
-The recipe is embarrassingly simple:
+This is the oldest approach, dating to Scudder in 1965 and popularised for deep learning by Dong-Hyun Lee in 2013.
+The procedure is simple:

 1. Train a model on the labeled set.